Last Updated on September 11, 2021 by Chef Mireille

-This Indian Rice with Sesame and Coconut is so flavorful with the nutty tones of toasted sesame.
+This Indian Sesame Rice with Coconut and spices is so flavorful with the nutty tones of toasted sesame.
 Even on its own, it is very addictive and you can easily eat an entire bowl by itself.

 Not only is it part of my heritage, but as I have explored different Indian regional cuisine, the variety and diversity of the cuisine is amazing.
 It is a treasure trove of recipes and flavors, especially if you are Vegetarian.